-In just a decade, WiFi signal has become almost as essential as food, water, and shelter.
-A weak signal can be a modern day nightmare.
-Poor loading times and lost connections can test your patience while browsing the internet.
+A weak Wifi signal is a modern day nightmare.
+Poor loading times and lost connections can test your patience browsing the Internet or playing video games.
 This guide will help you understand why your WiFi signal can become weak and how to improve it on the cheap.

 Get a Modern Router

 I just moved and recently got cable.
-The Internet installer laughed and mocked my wireless B router.
+The Internet installer laughed at my wireless B router.
 I had no idea I was using caveman technology.
 Apparently WiFi speeds are much slower on wireless A, B, and G routers.
 Wireless N is all the rage when you want the fastest speeds possible.
-You will need both an N router and an N card in your computer for maximum speed.
-Here’s Amazon’s best selling N router.
+Here’s Amazon’s best selling N router for only $25.

 Check for Router Updates